Publishers partner with supply-side platforms to manage their inventory and get the best value for their ad units.

 The basic model of an ad network is to collect publishers’ inventory, categorize it, and sell it for profit.
 With ad networks, advertisers don’t know where their ads are going to be displayed.
 And publishers don’t know whose ads they are showing.
 Ad network keeps all such data confined within its network (unless publisher or advertiser asks to see the data).

 Ad exchange is a bigger entity than ad network.
-Therefore, sometimes ad network ends up purchasing inventory from ad exchanges, and get the rights to re-sell it at a profit.
+Therefore, sometimes ad network ends up purchasing inventory from ad exchanges and gets the right to re-sell it at a profit.
 For example, Google AdSense is an ad network and Google Ad Exchange is an ad exchange.
 Here, AdSense only gets its demand from the Google Display Network (GDN), while AdX connects publishers to a bigger marketplace of advertisers and DSPs.

 Google is the biggest name in the ad tech, so it makes sense that its exchange, Google AdX, comprises the largest pool of advertisers and publishers in the world.
 But Google is not the only game in town.
 Apart from Google AdX, here are some other ad exchanges to know about: